mogilvie/GdprBundle/README.md

     protected $dateOfBirth;

 ```

+For DateTime parameters store the date as a string, and use the getters and setters
+to convert that string.

+You may also need to create a DataTransformer if you are using the parameter in a form
+with the DateType formtype.

 ## Step 4: Decrypt in templates

 If you query a repository using a select method, or get an array result